I was a child feminist

 So I started reading and listening and talking, and I discovered my struggles in trying to get ahead were not unique to me.

 There is a steady stream of unconscionable, sexist behavior coming to light in Silicon Valley, Hollywood and Washington D.C., and it is just the beginning.
 I want to be an active part of the positive change that is at all our doorsteps.

 Little Lori was unafraid to stick it to the man, but she also lost out because she didn’t get to learn the drums.
 She missed out on learning something new and the opportunities that experience would have given her.
 Big Lori is wide awake to the systemic inequity that creates situations like that and can do something about it.
 My goal now is to break through the bias to open those previously closed opportunities.
 I will lead by example.
-I will be my authentic self and an outspoken advocate for women and all diverse individuals (because, whoa, gender equality is just the tip of the iceberg).
+I will be my authentic self and an outspoken advocate for women and all underrepresented individuals (because, whoa, gender equality is just the tip of the iceberg).
 I’m going to continue to read, listen and speak with an empathetic heart and strong voice.

 A feminist was reborn.
 30 years later.
 It’s never too late.